 - Canada’s cybersecurity score places the country 13th out of 75 countries.

-- 65% of Canadian companies expect to be hit with a ransomware attack.
+- Almost 2/3 of Canadian companies expect to be hit with a ransomware attack.

-- 11% of Canadian companies hit by ransomware paid the ransom.
+- Over 10 % of Canadian companies hit by ransomware paid the ransom in 2020.

-- The average ransomware hit cost Canadian companies almost $2 million to remedy.
+- The average ransomware hit cost Canadian companies about $1.1 million in 2023.

-- Only 42% of data breaches in Canada are caused by malicious attacks.
+- Only around 40 % of data breaches in Canada are caused by malicious attacks.

-- It takes around 168 days on average to identify data breaches in Canada.
+- It takes around 241 days on average to identify and contain data breaches.

-- The most common types of online fraud in Canada involve investment and romance.
+- The most common types of online fraud in Canada involve investment and romance scams.

 Canada ranks in the top fifteen for cybersecurity